p-larson/MusicTheory/README.md

 - You can calculate notes duration in any tempo by ther `NoteValue`.
 - Note value defines the note's duration in a beat.
 It could be whole note, half note, quarter note, 8th, 16th or 32nd note.

+#### `Measure`

+- A Bar is a collection of present Note Values.
+- Each Bar may contain multiple `KeyNotes` or left empty, consequently representing `RestNote`'s.
+- Measure, interchangable with Bar, holds a NoteMap, TimeSignature, and `Bar.Line`.

 #### `HarmonicFunctions`